Caryota maxima ‘Himalayan’

 info

-This palm appreciates consistent water, but doesn’t want to have soggy feet.
+This palm appreciates consistent water, but doesn’t want soggy feet.
 Once it’s established, be sure to water it when the top inch or two of the soil is dry.
 Usually this will mean watering deeply every five to seven days during the dry season.
 Planting this palm with good drainage will help to make sure it doesn’t accidentally get overwatered.

 hardy